 Cervical cancer screening

-- A follow-up test, performed at a shorter interval than for routine screening either using HPV primary testing or co-testing.
+Cervical cancer surveillance: Follow-up testing performed at a shorter interval than for routine screening either using HPV primary testing or co-testing.

-- Done in individuals with prior abnormal results.
+- Indicated for individuals with abnormal results:

 Papanicolaou test (Pap smear/cervical cytology)